marcpinet/marcpinet/README.md

 [![My statistics](https://github-readme-stats.vercel.app/api?username=marcpinet&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)
 <br><br>

 👀 Hi, my name is Marc and I'm a french student who is learning computer science.
-I started learning it around mid 2020 (but I was already comfortable with a computer, so I hadn't needed to learn from scratch the basis)
+I started learning it around mid 2020 (but I was already comfortable with a computer, so I hadn't needed to learn from scratch the basis, nor some aspects)

 🎓 I'm currently studying at [**IUT Informatique de Nice**](http://unice.fr/iut/departements-denseignements/info).